nWODT-Cobalt/markown-utilities/README.md

 - `Short Specimen`: sample document of common Markdown tags; used to make the previews for this readme
 - `Long Specimen`: sample document of almost all MultiMarkdown tags, for more exhaustive work.
 The first part prints tags for completeness check, the second one prints long form text for typographic rythm check.

-Previews are processed (e.g. cropped) in [a Figma document](https://www.figma.com/file/lLZWGpxAc71dB5p8mI8Lkn/Markdown-Utilities).
+Previews are processed (e.g. cropped) in [a Figma document](https://www.figma.com/file/lLZWGpxAc71dB5p8mI8Lkn/GitHub?node-id=0%3A1).

 <!--
 ## Ideas

 - Chromatophore: streamline/harmozine colors, esp in inverted mode.
 Reforma 2018 for some content? +inverted hr
 - Inria Serif (academic paper style? alinea indents?
-Gallimard-rubrication style?)
+Gallimard-rubrication style? link in the style of "Atlas des Îles Abandonnées")
 - Fira Sans (FT style?)
 - Public Sans
 - Neon style (space grotesk or rubik for body? bg gradient, nth paragraph colors, glow or shadow punch-out effects)